Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Experiments Setup

 \textbf{RTE} is a 2-class classification task from annual textual entailment challenges.

-\textbf{WNLI}\cite{DBLP:conf/kr/LevesqueDM12} is a 2-class classification task for predicting whether the original sentence entails the sentence with the pronoun substituted.
+\textbf{WNLI}~\cite{DBLP:conf/kr/LevesqueDM12} is a 2-class classification task for predicting whether the original sentence entails the sentence with the pronoun substituted.
 This task only contains 635 samples for training.

 \textbf{Baselines.} Since IRD is based on the selective PEFT method.
-We choose some selective methods as baselines, including Bit-Fit\cite{DBLP:conf/acl/ZakenGR22}, Diff Pruning\cite{DBLP:conf/acl/GuoRK20}, original FISH Mask\cite{DBLP:conf/nips/SungNR21}.
-Also, following the settings of \citet{DBLP:conf/nips/SungNR21}, we introduce some simple settings as baselines, such as Dense Fine-tuning and Random Mask.
-Because the data set and experimental settings are exactly the same, we quoted some experimental results in \citet{DBLP:conf/nips/SungNR21} and focused on testing IRD and the original FISH Mask method.
+We choose some selective methods as baselines, including Bit-Fit~\cite{DBLP:conf/acl/ZakenGR22}, Diff Pruning~\cite{DBLP:conf/acl/GuoRK20}, original FISH Mask~\cite{DBLP:conf/nips/SungNR21}.
+Also, following the settings of~\citet{DBLP:conf/nips/SungNR21}, we introduce some simple settings as baselines, such as Dense Fine-tuning and Random Mask.
+Because the data set and experimental settings are exactly the same, we quoted some experimental results in~\citet{DBLP:conf/nips/SungNR21} and focused on testing IRD and the original FISH Mask method.
+In addition, we selected the widely used LoRA~\cite{DBLP:conf/iclr/HuSWALWWC22} method as our comparison benchmark to illustrate the effectiveness of our proposed method.